b3-exmo/b3-exmo.github.io/docs/Scripture/Bible.md

 This BoM passage is cited as evidence that the Bible is incomplete, and BoM fills in the gaps.

 Legitimate question: what gaps?
-The Book of Mormon doesn't have hardly any Mormon [[Scripture/Book of Mormon/index#Fullness of the Gospel|doctrines or practices]] in it.
+The Book of Mormon doesn't have hardly any Mormon [[Book of Mormon#Fullness of the Gospel|doctrines or practices]] in it.
 If the intent of the BoM is to prove Smith's legitimacy, and his legitimacy proves modern church leadership, then no, the BoM is not filling in gaps- modern prophets are.

 &nbsp;